 Nursing homes and care facilities that lack proper resources and trustworthy staff can create a higher risk of elder abuse.
 For example, chronic understaffing causes employee stress, burnout, and resentment, often leading to abuse and neglect.

 Negative employee attitudes can foster unsympathetic environments for residents.
 Additionally, ineffective administration and policies can allow abuse to go unreported.

 Elders are more likely to be abused if they don’t have relatives or close friends checking in on them often.
 Family and friends can monitor for possible signs of nursing home abuse or neglect more efficiently through regular visits.

-The NCEA reports that the more people that live in a household with an older person, the greater the risk that elder abuse may occur.
+The NCEA reports that the more people living in a household with an older person, the greater the risk of elder abuse.

 Nursing Home Abuse Statistics by Type

 Nursing home abuse comes in many forms, including physical, emotional, sexual, and financial, and it is not always obvious.
 Below, get statistics about the different types of nursing home abuse.